sunbeomk/sunbeomk.github.io/_pages/about.md

     <p>Champaign, IL 61820</p>

 news: false # includes a list of news items
-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

 I am a Ph.D. student in the Quantitative Psychology program at the University of Illinois Urbana-Champaign.
+I am interested in psychometrics and latent variable modeling.
+My current research includes item response theory, structural equation modeling, copula theory, Bayesian analysis, problem-solving process data analysis, and AI evaluation.

 I earned an M.S. degree in Statistics from the University of Illinois Urbana-Champaign and an M.A. in Psychology from Sungkyunkwan University.
 I completed B.A. degrees in Psychology and Statistics at Sungkyunkwan University.

-I am interested in psychometrics and latent variable modeling.
-My current research includes item response theory, structural equation modeling, copula theory, Bayesian analysis, problem-solving process data analysis, and AI evaluation.